COMPUTER ART

-A. Michael Noll created his earliest digital computer art in summer of 1962 while he was working at Bell Telephone Laboratories in Murray Hill, New Jersey, as documented in a Bell Telephone Laboratories Technical Memorandum "Patterns by 7090" (MM-62-1234-14, August 28, 1962).
+A. Michael Noll created his earliest digital computer art in summer of 1962 while he was working at Bell Telephone Laboratories in Murray Hill, New Jersey, as documented in a Bell Telephone Laboratories Technical Memorandum "Patterns by 7090" (MM-62-1234-14, August 28, 1962) [Courtesy of Alcatel-Lucent © 1962 Alcatel-Lucent].
 In an early experiment performed a few years later, he compared a Mondrian painting with a computer-generated pattern – an experiment which latter became classic.
 His "Computer-Generated Ballet" was the first use of a digital computer to create an animation of stick figures on a stage.
 In 1968 and 1970, he utilized his four-dimensional computer-animation method to create the title sequences for a movie ("Incredible Machine") and for a television special ("The Unexplained") – a very early use of computer animation for generating title sequences.

 Noll's early work in computer art was pioneering and set the way for many others to follow.
 He wrote many published papers and spoke extensively about his computer art at the time.
 A selction of quotations from these papers is below.